Accommodation in Bangkok

 Expat accommodation in Bangkok is highly varied.
 No matter how big an expat’s family is or what type of home they prefer, price and proximity will be the most important considerations when finding housing in the Thai capital.

-At the same time, the price of a property in Bangkok is often half the price of its equivalent in Hong Kong or Singapore, and there is a range of options for expats with a variety of budgets.
+In spite of the political situation, the demand for housing in Bangkok is still high and showing no signs of slowing down.
+The price of a property in Bangkok is often half the price of its equivalent in Hong Kong or Singapore, and there is a range of options for expats with a variety of budgets.

-The efficient BTS Skytrain, which runs across the city, has helped to reduce commute times and relieved traffic congestion.
-However, the Skytrain doesn’t reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.
+The efficient BTS Skytrain, which runs across the city, has helped to reduce commute times and relieve traffic congestion.
+However, the Skytrain does not reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.

 Housing in Bangkok is as varied as the city itself.
 Most expats in Bangkok live in condominiums and, given government restrictions on foreigners buying property, the majority rent in the city.

 Many expats prefer fully serviced apartments that resemble hotels.
-These usually come furnished and offer services such as cleaning staff, a staffed lobby area as well as amenities such as small gyms or swimming pools.
+These usually come furnished and offer services such as cleaning staff and a lobby area as well as amenities such as small gyms or swimming pools.

 The quality of accommodation in Bangkok varies and expats generally get what they pay for.
-Especially in higher-end serviced apartments, most expats report that the standard of housing is similar to what they would find in their home country.
+In higher-end serviced apartments, most expats report that the standard of housing is similar to what they would find in their home country.

-It is important to find quality accommodation that is well-run as renters have less recourse against property owners than they do in the West.
+It is important to find quality accommodation that is well-run as renters have less recourse against property owners in Bangkok than they do in the West.